hardbyte/rpython-post/readme.md

-This is a tutorial style post that walks through using the RPython translation toolchain to create a simple REPL that executes basic math expressions.
-By the end we will be scanning the user's input into tokens, compiling those tokens into bytecode and running that bytecode in our own virtual machine.
+This is a tutorial style post that walks through using the RPython translation toolchain to create a REPL that executes basic math expressions.

+We will do that by scanning the user's input into tokens, compiling those tokens into bytecode and running that bytecode in our own virtual machine.
+Don't worry if that sounds horribly complicated, we are going to explain it step by step.

 This post is a bit of a diversion while on my journey to create a compliant [lox](http://www.craftinginterpreters.com/the-lox-language.html) implementation